 DIG is a type of glioma, a tumor that starts in the glial cells, which are supportive cells in the brain.
-It usually occurs on one side of the brain, can be very large, and is much more common for children younger than 18 months.
-Many times, DIG may have started very early in childhood or even before a child is born.
+It usually occurs on one side of the brain and it can be very large.
+It is most commonly found in children younger than 18 months.
+Many times, DIG may have started very early in childhood or even before a child was born.

-DIG was originally classified as a low-grade, slow-growing tumor that is usually noncancerous.
+DIG is generally classified as a low-grade, slow-growing tumor that is usually noncancerous.
 However, in some instances, the tumor grows more quickly and is more likely to spread to other parts of the brain or body; this is called a high-grade tumor (see Stages and Grades).

 This section covers DIG diagnosed in children.
 Learn more about brain tumors in adults.

 Looking for More of an Introduction?

 If you would like more of an introduction, explore this related item.
 Please note that this link will take you to another section on Cancer.Net:

 - Cancer.Net Patient Education Video: View a short video led by an ASCO expert in childhood cancer that provides basic information and areas of research.

 The next section in this guide is Statistics.
 It explains that DIG is rare.
 Use the menu to choose a different section to read in this guide.